AdobeDocs/dynamic-media-classic.en/help/using/psd-files.md

 ## View and edit layers in a PSD file {#viewing-and-editing-layers-in-a-psd-file}

 If you selected the option **[!UICONTROL Maintain Layers]** when you uploaded your PSD, Adobe Dynamic Media Classic ripped the individual layers into assets.
-You can view and edit the asset layers belonging to a PSD file by opening the file in the Browse Panel in Detail View.
+You can view and edit the asset layers belonging to a PSD file by opening the file in the Browse panel in Detail View.

 >[!NOTE]
 >
 >Adobe Dynamic Media Classic supports up to five levels in a nested layer group.

-1. Double-click the full PSD file in the Browse Panel.
+1. Double-click the full PSD file in the Browse panel.
 The file opens in Detail View.

     >[!NOTE]
     >